Corporate plan 2023 / 2028 (2025 / 26 refresh)

 - Progress work on the new city centre Community Hub project providing a new home to the Central Library.

-- Progress the build of 71-72 The Kingsway, to create an innovation hub which will be home to new businesses and up to six hundred new jobs.
+- Progress the post completion occupation of 71-72 The Kingsway, to create an innovation hub home to new businesses and up to six hundred new jobs.

 - Progress the development and reopening of the River Tawe corridor, including new pontoons.